yconst/YCML/README.md

 #YCML

-YCML is a Machine Learning framework in Objective-C (and soon Swift!).
+YCML is a Machine Learning framework in Objective-C and Swift.
 Currently, it only implements the basic Extreme Learning Machines (ELM) algorithm, as it is described in [1].